 - System Name.
-The name you have configured for the switch by using Identity screen, system name command, or the switch console System Information screen. - Most Critical Alert Description.
+The name you can configure for the switch by using the System Info window (under the Configuration tab), the hostname < asciistring > command in the CLI, or the System Name field in the "System Information" screen in the System Info screen of the menu interface. - Most Critical Alert Description.
 A brief description of the earliest, unacknowledged alert with the current highest severity in the Alert Log, appearing in the right portion of the Status Bar.
-In instances where multiple critical alerts have the same severity level, only the earliest unacknowledged alert is deployed in the Status bar.
+In instances where multiple critical alerts have the same severity level, only the earliest unacknowledged alert is deployed in the Status bar. - Product Name.

-Product Name.
 The product name of the switch to which you are connected in the current web browser interface session.